 Implementation, Supervision, and Evaluation

-11. The Implementation Completion Report (ICR)7 records the amounts, sources, and other characteristics of cofinancing (e.g., whether it is joint or parallel); the fees charged; the cofinancing arrangements; and the Bank's and the borrower's experience with the cofinanced project components.
-Similarly, the Operations Evaluation Department's evaluative notes on the ICR and the Project Performance Audit Reports comment on the cofinancing experience and the lessons learned.
+11. The Implementation Completion Report (ICR)6 records the amounts, sources, and other characteristics of cofinancing (e.g., whether it is joint or parallel); the fees charged; the cofinancing arrangements; and the Bank's and the borrower's experience with the cofinanced project components.
+Similarly, Independent Evaluation Group’s evaluative notes on the ICR and the Project Performance Audit Reports comment on the cofinancing experience and the lessons learned.

 12. The Regions have the primary responsibility for all cofinancing interactions with recipients and have decision-making authority on all project- or country-related cofinancing matters, clearing decisions, when appropriate, with the lawyer, Trust Funds Administrator, and finance officer.
 The Regions consult with CAP on aspects related to the Bank's institutional relationship with cofinanciers.
 Within the Region, the TM has primary responsibility for working with the recipient to help ensure that cofinancing is arranged and implemented in accordance with Bank procedures.